Ch1teruga/DarkTriadCheat/README.md

 # DarkTriadCheat
 DarkTriad cheat on roblox.

-My second project
+## License

-This project is not open-source.
+This project is provided for use only through the official loadstring.

-Unauthorized use, copying, or redistribution is prohibited.
+Copying, modifying, redistributing, reuploading, selling, or using any part of the source code is strictly prohibited.

+All Rights Reserved.